 Third party cookies

-If you are concerned about third party cookies generated by advertisers, more information is available from the Internet Advertising Bureau's (IAB) consumer site.
+If you are concerned about third party cookies generated by advertisers, more information about third-party cookies is available from the Internet Advertising Bureau's (IAB) consumer site.

 How to delete and block cookies in your browser

-It is usually possible to stop your browser accepting cookies, or to stop it accepting cookies from a particular website.
+If you do not wish to give consent to cookies, you can do this in your browser settings.
 However, we do not recommend turning cookies off when visiting TheSchoolRun.com, as this will prevent you from registering, signing in, and using many of the services on the site.
-(For example, we cannot tell if you are signed in without using cookies, so you would not be able to download worksheets, access the subscriber area or post comments in the Forum.)
+(For example, we cannot tell if you are signed in without using cookies, so you would not be able to download worksheets or access the subscriber area.)

 All modern browsers allow you to change your cookie settings – look in the 'options' or 'preferences' menu of your browser.
 The Help menu on the menu bar of most browsers will tell you how to prevent your browser from accepting new cookies, how to have the browser notify you when you receive a new cookie and how to disable cookies altogether; alternatively, a step-by-step guide to switching off cookies in every browser is available at AboutCookies.org.

 If you do leave cookies turned on, be sure to sign off when you finish using a shared computer.